twbs/blog/_posts/2014-06-26-bootstrap-3-2-0-released.md

 ### Responsive embeds

-As seen in SUIT CSS, we've added a few classes for creating responsive embeds.
-They're perfect for proportionally scaling down Youtube videos and more.
+As seen in [SUIT CSS](http://suitcss.github.io), we've added a few classes for creating responsive embeds.
+They're great for proportionally scaling down YouTube videos and other `iframe` or `embed` elements.
 [Head to the docs](http://getbootstrap.com/components/#responsive-embed) to check them out.

 ### New responsive utility classes